-A waiting list of no more than 10 is held for each year group.
+A waiting list is held for each year group.
 The waiting list is ranked according to the oversubscription criteria.
 Applications will be removed from the waiting list on 31st January each year unless contact has been received from the parents in the last 6 months.
+The waiting list will be re-ranked, in line with the published oversubscription criteria, every time a child is added.